Custom CRISPR sgRNA Pooled Libraries

 Cellecta Custom CRISPR Libraries

 For sgRNAs targeting standard human and mouse protein-coding genes, you need only provide us with your list of targets.
 We design oligonucleotides encoding sgRNAs to your target genes based on the latest guidelines from published literature (e.g. Doench, et al., Nature 2016) as well as some other features we have optimized based on our screening work, to maximize effectiveness and minimize off-target activity.
 For more specialized applications, researchers may also provide their own guide sequences, or we can work with you to design specialized sgRNAs to meet your needs.
 In addition, we typically employ our improved sgRNA scaffold structure which incorporates the HEAT modifications unless other designs are preferred.

 After the design step, we synthesize and clone the pool of oligos in any of our standard library vectors (see Resources tab below) or, in many cases, we can make the library in a customer-provided vector.
 We can also include a panel of non-targeting, intron-targeting, non-specific cutting, and lethal sgRNA controls to provide reference standards when analyzing screening results.

-Once the library is made, we isolate a few dozen constructs for full insert sequencing to confirm the configuration of the sgRNA expression cassette and ensure correct insertion; then we also deeply sequence all guides by NGS, to confirm full representation fo the oligo pool, and assess distribution.
+Once the library is made, we isolate a few dozen constructs for full insert sequencing to confirm the configuration of the sgRNA expression cassette and ensure correct insertion; then we also deeply sequence all guides by NGS, to confirm full representation of the oligo pool, and assess distribution.
 Libraries that don’t meet our standards are remade.